kugelblitz2/vega/readme.md

 # Vega
-A drop-in replacement for neofetch written in C
+A neofetch replacement written in C